Zordid/adventofcode-kotlin-2020/README.md

 In part 2 a sequence of continuous numbers needs to be found that sums up to part 1's solution.
 In my cleaner version, a running fold operation produces a sequence of min/max/sum triples starting at a given position which can be taken until the summed value is greater than the target.

+### Day 10: Adapter Array
+This one got me!
+I immediately had a path finding algorithm in my head when I speed-read through part 1 - but that turned out to be fatal...
+We have a number of "jolt" values for adapter ratings given.
+Each adapter can be plugged into a predecessor adapter with a rating 1 through 3 lower than its own.
+What I did not get, was the part clearly stating that *all* adapters have to be used for part 1.
+So, basically sorting the given values and adding a "0 rating" to the front (the outlet) and a final "max+3 rating" (the device) to the end and then getting the differences (gaps!) between them was all.
+Simply a one-liner!

+`
+val gaps = (adapters + listOf(0, adapters.maxOrNull()!! + 3)).sorted().windowed(size = 2, step = 1).map { it[1] - it[0] }
+`

+for all the gaps and a `gaps.count { it == 1 } * gaps.count { it == 3 }` for the solution!
+I did not see that for over half an hour, trying to get my path finding algorithm to work.
+Sad.

+Part 2 though was a math challenge.
+How many combinations are there to use the adapters (not necessarily all!)?
+Looking at the gaps and having part 1 in mind revealed the pattern that there are only 1-jolt and 3-jolt gaps.

+Let's make this thought experience:

+If we had *only* 3-jolt gaps, there would be only one "path" of adapters from 0 to the end.
+No other adapter in-between would fit.

+For the 1-jolt gaps, you can look at it like this: how many ways are there to "hop through" the gaps when the maximum step size is 3?
+For example: 1-1-1 has 4 possible ways to get through: a single 3-jolt hop, 2 - 1, 1 - 2 or 1 - 1 - 1

+So the answer to the overall paths possible is the product of all 1-jolt gap runs possibilities (broken by any amount of 3-jolt gaps)!
+How many are there: turns out, this is the number of compositions of the length as a sum of the values 1, 2 and 3!
+In math this is called an A-restricted composition!